wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     `(WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ pip install pyopenssl pyasn1 ndg-httpsclient`

     If running this command, has some output that tells you to upgrade your pip version, follow those instructions and do it!

+<-- This is not needed for fresh installs, but may be needed for updating existing installs done with a different proceedure

+1. Link libssl and libcrypto so that pip can find them:
+    ```
+    $ ln -s /usr/local/opt/openssl/lib/libcrypto.dylib /usr/local/lib/libcrypto.dylib
+    $ ln -s /usr/local/opt/openssl/lib/libssl.dylib /usr/local/lib/libssl.dylib
+    ```
+-->

 1. Install libmagic